-C4.1 Perform a patient-centred interview that will help to identify a patient that may be at risk of cognitive impairment, including an interview with a relative or friend if necessary.
-The information gathered should include current functional status, current living environment, current supports available and potential safety concerns.
+- Perform a patient-centred interview that will help to identify a patient that may be at risk for cognitive impairment, including current functional status, living environment, supports available and potential safety concerns.

-C4.2 Perform a formal clinical assessment of dementia using a evidence based tool e.g. MOCA
+- Perform a formal clinical assessment of dementia using an evidence based tool e.g. MOCA

-C4.4 Propose an initial management plan of dementia, including non-pharmacologic and pharmacologic options
+- Propose an initial management plan for dementia, including non-pharmacologic and pharmacologic options

 Freedman A, Vasa P Dementia One-Page Primer.
 DFCM Open.
 2011.
 Available at: http://dfcmopen.com.
 Attribution CC BY-NC-ND

 MoCA Test English